 What is a Ductless Heating & Cooling System?

-A ductless heating system (or ductless heat pump) is a zoned heating system that does not utilize ducts to distribute air throughout a home.
-These highly-efficient, electricity-driven systems combine an outdoor compressor with an indoor air handler.
+A Ductless Heating and Cooling system (or ductless heat pump) is a zoned heating system that does not utilize ducts to distribute air throughout a home.
+These highly efficient, electricity-driven systems combine an outdoor compressor with an indoor air handler.
 Ductless heating systems collect air from outside the house, compress it using a refrigerant, and transfer it inside the house as warm air.

-Ductless heating systems are some of the most cost-effective and efficient heating systems you can have in your home.
+Ductless Heating and Cooling systems are some of the most cost-effective and efficient HVAC Systems you can have in your home.
 These systems typically have very high Seasonal Energy Efficiency Ratio (SEER) and Heating Seasonal Performance Factor (HSPF) ratings.
-In fact, it’s estimated that ductless heat pumps use up to 50% less energy than standard heating systems, helping the environment and saving on energy bills.
+It’s estimated that Ductless Heat Pumps use up to 50% less energy than standard heating and cooling system, this helps the environment and reduces your energy bill.

 Other benefits include:

 - The ability to easily control the temperature in multiple zones in your house

 - They successfully distribute air evenly throughout a house, creating a very comfortable environment

 - They have a long lifespan.
 A well-maintained system can last over 20 years.

 - Due to their highly efficient nature, they qualify for State Tax Credits.

 - Does your home still have baseboard heating?